Soabiba/Fighter-Pilot-/Source/README.md

 Fighter Pilot boasts a variety of exciting features:

 - **Aerial Combat:** Engage in epic dogfights with enemy jets.
-- **Stunning Graphics:** Enjoy visually stunning environments and aircraft.
+- **Stunning Graphics:** Enjoy visually stunning environments and a parallax background.
 - **Challenging Missions:** Take on diverse and challenging missions.
-- **High Scores:** Compete for the top spot on the leaderboard.
+- **High Scores:** Compete for the top spot on the leaderboard that is saved with a .txt file.
 - **Responsive Controls:** Experience precise and intuitive controls.

+Collision testing:
+- Between two circles.
+- Between a circle and an axis-alinged bounding box.
+- Between two axis-alinged bounding box.
+- Between a circle and a line.

+### Prerequisites

+Libraries Used:

+#include <fstream>
+#include <vector>
+#include <algorithm>
+#include <cmath>
+JSON

 ### Gameplay